briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     business;

-    3. _(3)_ A person authorized to administer injections, in the regular course of the person’s profession or employment;
+    3. _(3)_ A person authorized to administer injections, in the regular course of the person's profession or employment;

     4. _(4)_ A person, when the hypodermic was lawfully obtained and is kept and used for the purpose of self-administration of insulin or other drug